seajaysec/cypheroth/README.md

 Please share any additional useful queries so I can add them to this project!

+*Fully tested to be working in Bash on Linux, macOS, and Windows*

 ### Prereqs

 * The `cypher-shell` command comes bundled with Neo4j, and is required for this script to function